jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What's your problem?

-Inefficient job not paying enough.
+Job isn't paying enough.
 Rude customers are wasting your time.
 Bad supply chain is increasing costs....

 Now, what tools do you need to solve your problems?

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you've been sold a single ideology and are at least partially stuck inside an echo chamber.

 You should want the freedom to choose any tool.
 Not only because it's proven so succesful in modern medicine, science, and mixed-martial arts, but because selecting any adaptation lets you harness evolution.
-And evolution has no limits, respects no man-made rules, and is the reason why we're here.
+And evolution has no limits, respects no man-made rules, and is the reason why we all even exist.

 ## There is No Lion King - Evolution